ClementNerma/NightOS/docs/FAQ.md

 ## This project seems too good to be true

 Well, it is in a way.
-NightOS can be designed as such a secure and robus O.S. because we consider there is no backward compatibility to assure - understand that existing applications from Linux, MacOS or Windows will **not be compatible with NightOS**.
+NightOS can be designed as such a secure and robust O.S. because we chose to not maintain any backward compatibility with existing software - understand that existing applications from Linux, MacOS or Windows will **not be compatible with NightOS**.
 This is why we can afford to introduce so many new features and requirements current operating systems cannot.

 The problem is that backward compatibility is absolutely mandatory when it comes to creating a general-purpose operating system.
-All applications would have to be developed again (in fact, they would just have to be _adapted_ for NightOS, but that's still quite a bit of work) which is of course impossible today.
+All applications would have to be developed again (in fact, they would just have to be _adapted_ for NightOS, but that's still quite a bit of work) in order to run on this system, which is of course unfeasable today.

 This is why NightOS will probably never be completed.
 The current goal of this project is to build a **theorical O.S.** that demonstrates how good of an O.S. we could make if we hadn't to worry about backward compatibility.